 Like its characters, Black Christmas is strong-minded and doesn’t mince words about real life issues, such as sexism, toxic masculinity, and rape culture.
 Its lead, Riley, as we learn early in the film, is a victim of sexual assault.
 Her assailant was Brian (Ryan McIntyre), AKO’s fraternity president, who drugged and raped her.
 Only her friends believed her and he got away with it with not even so much as a slap on the wrist while his frat-brothers give Riley flack for her “false accusations.”
 In another scene, she saves one of her friends, Helena (Madeleine Adams), from being assaulted, for which frat-guy storms off with the usual “You bitches are all the same” tirade.

-With the outright progressive, political nature of contemporary movies becoming a hot topic amongst the horror community, it’s not hard to imagine the film coming under fire for its lack of subtly in regards to what is often labelled as “virtue signaling” by those who often see “agendas” in their soup.
-But that’s what I love most about the movie, it’s fearless, empathetic, straight to the point, addressing issues the way they have to be addressed in the real world, vocal and head-on, and it is not like any of these elements are inorganic to the story Takal and Wolfe have written, but instead very much at the heart of it.
-Films are often criticized for their candidness, but such issues, virtues, and yes, agendas aren’t subtext in the real world, they are the text, whether people choose to see them or not.
-Why should film be any different?
+With the outright progressive, political nature of contemporary movies becoming a hot topic amongst the horror community, it’s not hard to imagine the film coming under fire for its lack of subtlety in regards to what is often labelled as “virtue signaling” by those who often see “agendas” in their Alpha-Bits cereal.
+But that’s actually what I think works best in the movie; it is fearless, empathetic, straight to the point, addressing issues the way they have to be addressed in the real world, vocal and head-on, and it is not like any of these elements are inorganic to the story Takal and Wolfe have written, but instead very much at the heart of it.